sk-sathish/LLD_Library_Managemen_System/README.md

 Reserve book: To reserve a book which is not currently available.
 Renew a book: To reborrow an already checked-out book.
 Return a book: To return a book to the library which was issued to a member.

+For My Reference:
+Time taken to complete : 4 hours